 Most recently our firm landed a strategic partnership between our jewelry designer client and an award-winning dress designer.
 The dress designer was putting together a large show and needed some jewelry to go with his garments.
 Our jewelry client agreed to provide the jewelry for his show, and in exchange she would receive a mention on all advertising/promotional materials, as well as in press releases for the dress designer’s event.
 These two individuals have never worked together before, but receive a great deal of media coverage individually.
 Together, they’re sure to create a buzz!

-Know what you want before reaching out
+1. Know what you want from the partnership before you reach out

 Clearly outline what you expect and hope to gain from your partnership.
 If you are looking to host an event with another designer, vendor or venue, carefully consider your benefit from the alliance and also the benefit for your partner.
 What will you bring to the table, and what will your partner bring to the table?
 If the partnership is too one-sided, negotiate again.
 The true advantage (and purpose) of a partnership is that it is mutually beneficial.

-Choose like-minded companies
+2. Choose like-minded companies for partner or sponsor outreach

-Research your alliances and look for companies in different business sectors that share a common target audience.
+Look for companies in different business sectors that share a common target audience.
 Be sure that the collaboration promotes the image you desire for your fashion line and/or brand.
 Be creative when it comes to event locations – for instance, perhaps your fashion mixers, shows or meetings are always in an auditorium or night club – try an aquarium, a museum, or an event on the water.
 Be diligent and do enough exploratory research beforehand to put together a target sponsor list that makes sense and is mutually beneficial.

 Once your expectations are clearly outlined, put it down on paper for both parties to review and have on hand.
 Sometimes what was said is not what was heard or understood.
 Describing the discussed details in writing will help both parties have a foundation to work from and give each side an opportunity to clear up any possible misinterpretations.
 This will avoid any confusion as both sides move forward.
 If you are presented with a contract from your potential partner – READ IT CAREFULLY and bring up any questions or concerns you may have immediately.
 It doesn’t matter how well you get along, it’s ‘show-biz, not show-friends.’
 If the contract/written agreement is difficult to understand, it was likely written by a lawyer so you may want to get a lawyer to review.